varunup/Vesting-Protocol/README.md

 # Vesting-Protocol
-Vesting Smart Contract provide countinues flow of assest from contract to recipient address.
+Vesting Smart Contract provides a continuous flow of assets from the contract to the recipient address.